avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 3. Rigid - The Phlegms
 4. Stigmata Martyr - Bauhaus
 5. After the Earthquake - Alvvays
-6. Angelica - Wet Leg
+6. 6 Underground - Sneaker Pimps
 7. S’il Vous Plait - Otoboke Beaver
 8. Not If You Were the Last Junkie On Earth - Dandy Warhols
 9. All Too Well (10 Minute Version) - Taylor Swift